The Sat: Its Myths and Realities

 The name change may seem minor; however, it reflects a new reality for the test, which leads to the final myth.

 Reality: Its status has dropped considerably.
 In fact, some universities such as the University of California system have deemed them unreliable in measuring a student’s academic abilities and skills.
-Others schools have dumped them, completely.
+Other schools across the country -- public and private -- have dumped them, completely.

 The test was always part of the requirements rather than the only tool used for college admissions.
 With its documented problems, the SAT will possibly go through some more changes or be eliminated all together as other tests emerge.